Sherdil28/social_network/README.md

    `$ docker-compose up build --d`

 4. Check status of running instances :

  `$ docker-compose ps`

+5. Run migrations :-

+`$ docker exec -it social_network python manage.py makemigrations`
+`$ docker exec -it social_network python manage.py migrate`

-5. The App is available after successful startup of social_media container on following endpoint :- **http://0.0.0.0:8026/**
+6. The App is available after successful startup of social_media container on following endpoint :- **http://0.0.0.0:8026/**

-6. Open Postman and import following collection :-
+7. Open Postman and import following collection :-

 The collection is named:  **__social_media_drf.postman_collection.json__** It is included in the root directory in __master__ branch